EHS-isnubi/VSS-Monitoring/README.md

 <br>The second script enables you to check if the VSS service is enable on a server.
 If it is not, it will send an email to prevent you from having a problem with the VSS service.

+<br>The third srcipt enables you to activate the VSS service on a volume.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>